 An Independent Testing Laboratory may not cultivate Marijuana.

-An Independent Testing Laboratory may not possess, transport or Process Marijuana other than that necessary for the purposes of testing in compliance with 935 CMR 500.000: Adult Use of Marijuana and 935 CMR 501.000.
-Laboratories registered prior to the Program Transfer and that have not been licensed pursuant to 935 CMR 500.101: Application Requirements, are limited to possessing, transporting or Processing Marijuana for the purposes of testing in compliance with 935 CMR 501.000.
+An Independent Testing Laboratory may not possess, transport or Process Marijuana other than that necessary for the purposes of testing in compliance with 935 CMR 500.000: Adult Use of Marijuana and 935 CMR 501.000: Medical Use of Marijuana.
+Laboratories registered prior to the Program Transfer and that have not been licensed pursuant to 935 CMR 500.101: Application Requirements, are limited to possessing, transporting or Processing Marijuana for the purposes of testing in compliance with 935 CMR 501.000: Medical use of Marijuana.

-An Executive or Member of an MTC is prohibited from being a Person or Entity Having Direct or Indirect Control in an Independent Testing Laboratory providing testing services for any MTC, except as otherwise provided in 935 CMR 501.200.
+An Executive or Member of an MTC is prohibited from being a Person or Entity Having Direct or Indirect Control in an Independent Testing Laboratory providing testing services for any MTC, except as otherwise provided in 935 CMR 501.200: Counties of Dukes County and Nantucket.

-No individual employee of a laboratory providing testing services for MTCs may receive direct or indirect financial compensation from any MTC, except as otherwise provided in 935 CMR 501.200.
+No individual employee of a laboratory providing testing services for MTCs may receive direct or indirect financial compensation from any MTC, except as otherwise provided in 935 CMR 501.200: Counties of Dukes County and Nantucket.

 500.100: Application for Licensing of Medical Marijuana Treatment Centers (MTCs)